 Help more of KC access nature's gifts for humanity.

-While the worst effects of nature deprivation are felt by people living in the hardest of urban cores, life in the city in general can expose a person to stressful realities that aren't traumatic by themselves, but prolonged over the years can take a cumulative toll on mental and physical health.
-As lifelong urbanites, Clement Waters Retreat founders Luke and Joy Ellsworth were oblivious to the toll of urban living—until they left it.
+While the worst effects of nature deprivation are felt by people living in the hardest of urban cores, life for any city-dweller exposes a person to stressful realities that, prolonged over the years, can take a cumulative toll on mental and physical health.
+The damage caused by stress and malnutrition can be alleviated by a community focus on free gifts directly from nature.

 Clement Waters Retreat's trauma support programs help people begin to practice mental health self-coping skills focused on order, peaceful presence and empowerment.
 Dr. Bessel van der Kolk wrote in his psychology text The Body Keeps The Score that significant improvement from trauma can be realized "by allowing the body to have experiences that deeply and viscerally contradict the helplessness, rage or collapse that result from trauma."
 Quietly, without pomp, immersive forest environments have a mysterious way of empowering people.

 There is already a host of academic works on the subject of preventive health through nature relationships.
 Forest experiences elicit positive changes in the human body's cells when a person deeply connects to the natural world in a careful yet visceral manner.
 Since the pandemic made the great outdoors the only option for guaranteed uninfected recreation, there is likely to be further study shared in the medical field.

 Clement Waters Retreat's food growing programs focus on direct nature-provided sustenance so people gain the ability to improve their own nutrient intake.
 The same nutrients that form plant bodies also build our bodies, and those little building blocks are more effective when fresh.
 Every 24 hours after being picked, food loses half of its nutritional value.
 Freshness matters for good health.